rbisdorff/Digraph3/docSphinx/tutorial.rst

 There is one chordless circuit detected in the given strict outranking digraph *gcd*, namely *a6* outranks *a7*, the latter outranks *a8*, and *a8* outranks again *a6* (see :numref:`rankingTutorial`).
 Any potential linear ordering of these three alternatives will, in fact, always contradict somehow the given outranking relation.

 Now, several heuristic ranking rules have been proposed for constructing a linear ordering which is closest in some specific sense to a given outranking relation.
 The Digraph3 resources provide some of the most common of these ranking rules, like *Copeland*'s, *Kemeny*'s, *Slater*'s, *Kohler*'s, *Arrow-Raynaud*'s or *Tideman*'s ranking rule.
-Recently, a new *Bachet* ranking rule --a valued *Copeland* variant-- has been added.
+Recently, new *Bachet* ranking rules have been added.

 .. _Copeland-Ranking-label: